Exploring the Hidden History of the Vale of Glamorgan

 Castle Rock is often cited as being the erstwhile location of Porthkerry Castle, but close inspection has revealed that the rock is a natural formation of blue lias stone, and exhibits no walls, foundations or anything else alluding to a castle like structure.
 It seems highly unlikely that there ever was a castle on Castle Rock, but if one looks beneath the veneer of legend it does seem that there is evidence to suggest that a castle might once have stood in the Porthkerry area.

 Castle Rock at low tide.
 The rock formation was thoroughly explored by the lads in the photo with no evidence of building foundations detected.
 Their only find of note was the old anchor which was on the rock.
 Photo credit – Mark Roberts (left of anchor).
+This photo was provided by the owner for exclusive use on the Hidden Glamorgan website – please don’t be tempted to post it on social media without our consent.

 View of Porthkerry beach where Castle Rock is located